What do we mean by Safeguarding?

 - current or previously intimate partners over the age of 16 regardless of gender or sexuality

-- family members over the age of 16 (eg. mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.)
+- family members over the age of 16; i.e. mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.

-Victims of domestic abuse need help from the safeguarding team to make sure that they get access to the best help, are treated with dignity and respect, and are supported to achieve the best results for them.
+Victims of domestic abuse may need help from the safeguarding team.
+The safeguarding team will treat them with respect and dignity, and make sure that they get access to the best help available.

-We are committed to offering help and support to any of our tenants who are suffering from domestic violence by:
+We are committed to offering help and support to any of our customers who are experiencing domestic violence by:

-- Providing advice and information on support agencies, emergency contacts, emergency accommodation, re-housing options and how to get independent legal advice
+- Providing advice and information on keeping you safe in your own home, support agencies, emergency contacts, emergency accommodation and how to get independent legal advice

-Domestic abuse is grounds for possession of a secure and introductory tenancy.
 We will consider taking action against any tenant who commits or threatens to commit domestic abuse to anyone living in the dwelling.
-(See your tenancy agreement for further details.)
+More information can be found in your tenancy agreement.

 Support agencies that can help

-- Wolverhampton Domestic Violence Forum (WDVF) – call 01902 572345 or email email@example.com.
-The Forum hosts the multi-agency domestic violence team in the city of Wolverhampton and can provide signposting and advice to agencies dealing with domestic abuse situations, to victims suffering domestic violence and abuse, and to perpetrators of abuse.
-The Forum also has a MARAC Coordinator, a Criminal Justice DV Advisor, and an Independent Sexual Violence Advisor who will accompany and support victims of domestic abuse and sexual violence at criminal court hearings.
+- Wolverhampton Domestic Violence Forum (WDVF) – call 01902 572345 or email firstname.lastname@example.org.
+The forum hosts the multi-agency domestic violence team in Wolverhampton and can provide signposting and advice to agencies dealing with domestic abuse situations, to victims suffering domestic violence and abuse, and to perpetrators of abuse.
+The Forum also has a Criminal Justice DV Advisor and an Independent Sexual Violence Advisor who will accompany and support victims of domestic abuse and sexual violence at criminal court hearings.
 Translation and interpreting services are available

-- Karma Nirvana is a national organisation based in Derby providing support to professionals and victims of forced marriage and honour based violence.
-They also provide education, training and roadshow-raising awareness sessions.
-Call 0800 5999247
+- Karma Nirvana provide support to professionals and victims of forced marriage and honour based violence.
+They also provide education, training and deliver awareness roadshows - Call 0800 5999247.

-- Jericho House provides accommodation for homeless single women (aged 16 and over) with dependent children.
-Call 01902 713693 or email firstname.lastname@example.org
+- Jericho House provides accommodation for homeless single women, aged 16 and over, with children.
+Call 01902 713693 or email email@example.com

-- Muslim Women’s Network - Muslim Women's Network UK (MWNUK) is the only national Muslim women's organisation in Britain.
-It works to improve the social justice and equality for Muslim women and girls.
-Visit their website http://mwnhelpline.co.uk/ or Contact the network by mobile on 0303 999 5786 or on Freephone from UK landlines on 0800 999 5786.
+- Muslim Women’s Network - a national Muslim women's organisation that works to improve the social justice and equality for Muslim women and girls.
+Visit their website http://mwnhelpline.co.uk/ or contact the network by mobile on 0303 999 5786 or on Freephone from UK landlines on 0800 999 5786.